Design and Beam Test Results for the 2D Projective sPHENIX Electromagnetic Calorimeter Prototype: Acknowledgments

 \section{Acknowledgments}

-This research was carried out using resources from the Fermi National Accelerator Laboratory (Fermilab), a HEP user facility managed by the Fermi Research Alliance, LLC, for the U.S. Department of Energy, Office of Science, acting under Contract No. DE-AC02-07CH11359.
 The authors would like to thank the technical staffs of the University of Illinois at Urbana-Champaign and Brookhaven National Laboratory for assisting the construction of the electromagnetic calorimeter prototype.
 The authors would also like to thank Dr. O. Tsai for providing the hodoscope used in the beam test.